joedolson/wp-accessibility/src/readme.txt

 * Per request, remove font sizing declaration for skip links.
 Inherit from site.
 * Add default styles for visible skiplinks, rather than allowing to be unstyled.
 * Remove tabindex application on section element from toolbar JS.
+(Not sure why it was there anyway.)
 * Bug fix: automatic labeling injected double labels on fields with no ID and an implicit label.

 = 1.6.5 =